Jukebox History 1952-1998

 laboratory from 1950 until 1958.
 However, the studio of Raymond Loewy is often related to the design of

-the United series, but the official name on the
+the United series, but the official name on the patents is Lyndon

-patents is Lyndon Alfred Durant.
-The industrial design legend Raymond Loewy was one of the architects of the American
+industrial design legend Raymond Loewy was one of the architects of the American

-Streamline Movement, and his style surely influenced the design of the United jukeboxes, and he actually owned one in his New York
+Streamline Movement, and his style surely influenced the design of the

-studio apartment.
-The models, UPA-100, UPB-100, UPC-100,
+The models, UPA-100, UPB-100, UPC-100, and UPD-100,

-and UPD-100, produced from 1957 until 1961 never became a success, as
+produced from 1957 until 1961 never became a success, as they were almost

-company in 1964, and also about the same time took over control of Williams
+Corporation finally bought the United company in 1964, and also about the same

-of the subsidiary, Sam Stern, and the vice-president in charge of
+the former owner of Williams and now president of the subsidiary, Sam Stern, and the vice-president in charge of

 sales and marketing at Seeburg Corp., Bill Adair, who became elected president of